 Luther’s understanding of the law was a keystone of his theology, and of much Protestant theology until the present century.
-Was Luther simply wrong?
-That he was in fact wrong has become a central axiom for a majority of contemporary Pauline scholars in our generation (see further below) -a development which took place primarily in the last 44 years (1977-2011), gathering momentum like a veritable academic snowball.
+In its essence it followed a view which originated in medieval Roman Catholicism (it is not found in first millennium Catholicism or Eastern Orthodoxy) Was this whole development simply wrong?
+That it was in fact wrong has become a central axiom for a majority of contemporary Pauline scholars in our generation (see further below) -a development which took place primarily in the last half-century (since 1977, gathering momentum like a veritable academic snowball.

 The following brief excerpt from the article “Law” in Gerald F. Hawthorne, Ralph P. Martin, and Daniel G. Reid, eds., Dictionary of Paul and His Letters: A Compendium of Contemporary Biblical Scholarship (1993) by F. Thielman tells the basic story: